 Vision is your ability to formulate ideas about your business or parts of your business.
 A strong leader identifies opportunities and the need for continual progress.
 This means you create a mental picture of what you want your business to look like in the future and to articulate it clearly in words and images in order to share with others.
 At the highest level, having vision is the foundation of fulfilling your entrepreneurial dream.

 How do you focus under pressure?
-Discrimination is the ability to see what’s important, to understand the available choices, and to make sound, practical decisions even—and especially—when it’s hard.
+Discernment is the ability to see what’s important, to understand the available choices, and to make sound, practical decisions even—and especially—when it’s hard.
 It’s free-form rather than rule-based decision making, because sometimes there’s simply no hard and fast formula.
 To be able to discriminate means knowing what questions to ask in any scenario, and being able to answer them in the absence of rules or previous experience.

 Strategic thinking is big-picture thinking.
 As a strong leader, you should allow yourself some freedom to dream, to create a high-level vision and devise an effective path to actualize that vision.
 This can be a real challenge for many business owners, who spend their days mired in tactical details.
 But in many respects strategic thinking is your main job: to invent “the rules of your game”, and look to the future, determine what business results you want to achieve, and figure out the best path to take you there.

 The strength of your personal commitment to your business vision and goals gives you the determination and energy to follow through, even in the face of obstacles, opposition, uncertainty and risk.
 Once you’ve written and communicated your vision, your people will have the most important role in helping you realize it.
-For them to commit to it—to understand, believe in, and enthusiastically work toward it—you need to consistently set the tone and keep the goals ever present.
+For them to commit to it—to understand, believe in, and enthusiastically work toward it—you need to consistently set the tone and keep the goals ever-present.

 One of the most impactful qualities of leadership is your ability to emotionally convey the meaning and purpose you feel regarding your business.
 What does it mean to you and them to achieve the vision?
 When you do this, your team can more easily find the meaning in their own work and experience a rich sense of purpose as they perform their daily activities.
 You’ll infuse your team with enthusiasm and dedication, and see an uptick in performance.
 (You may even help them find the leader in themselves.)

-Through consistent and intentional application, these five core skills can be developed and strengthened by any business owner.
+Through consistent and intentional application, these five key leadership skills can be developed and strengthened by any business owner.
 It’s not about being “the best” leader out there, but simply becoming the best leader you can be.
-And keep in mind that developing leadership skills is an ongoing process, not a singular event — it won’t occur in a week.
+And keep in mind that developing essential leadership skills is an ongoing process, not a singular event — it won’t occur in a week.
 Or in a month.
 But it will happen as you apply yourself to honing these skills in the day-to-day functions of running your business.

 Key character traits of a leader